 For those new to Cold Plunge or those having difficulty adjusting to the routine, the primary focus should be on gaining control over the body’s initial shock response.
-You've likely heard the quote, "getting started is the hardest part".
-This phrase sounds true especially when it comes to cold exposure.
-The body needs time to adjust.
+You've heard the quote, "getting started is the hardest part".
+This phrase sounds true especially when it comes to cold exposure as the body needs time to adjust.

 Why Breathing is Crucial During Cold Plunging